 Upon returning to Lugano, we strolled along the waterfront while eating gelato.
 Yes, Lugano is as beautiful as all the pictures that you’ve seen.
 Lugano is pure luxury from the views to the stores to the prices.

 We splurged a bit and stayed one night in the family suite at International au Lac Historic Lakeside Hotel.
 As lovely as Lugano is, once we saw our suite out in the garden by the pool, we didn’t leave the hotel again until morning.
 The family suite is one spacious room with two large beds, but it’s the courtyard and gardens outside that really impressed us.
 There were kiddie trikes in the courtyard and my children rode round and round.
 Later we went to the pool directly above our room in the middle of the terraced garden; it was cool, but we swam happily until the sun set fully behind the mountains.
 It was a great way to end our first day of our vacation in Switzerland with kids.

 Switzerland Train Itinerary with Kids – Swiss Travel Pass Day 2—A Full Day of Travel Lugano to Engelberg via Mt Rigi

 For a scenic Switzerland train ride, we took the Rigi cog railway (STP) up to the Rigi Klösterli stop, opting not to go up to the top as it was a cloudy day.
 Honestly, we should have stayed on the train a bit longer because the uphill hike from Rigi Klösterli to Rigi First was a steep climb with little scenic reward.
 However, the stretch of trail from Rigi First Kaltbad-First was nice, flat, and scenic.

 In Rigi Kaltbad-First we picked up some meat and cheese at a small grocery store for a picnic at the nearby playground.
 Then we checked the transportation schedules and chose to head down the mountain via the cable car to Weggis (STP) From Weggis, we took the ferry-boat to Brunnen (STP.)
 From Brunnen, we hopped on a train to Arth-Goldau (STP), picked up our luggage, took another train to Lucerne where we caught a connecting train to Engelberg (STP).

 Cog railway at Rigi has been climbing the mountains just outside of Lucerne now for almost a hundred and fifty years.
 Now there are several ways to get up this expansive mountain ridge overlooking Lake Lucerne.
 Railways, trails, and even cable cars criss-cross this alpine hiking paradise.
-Simply looking at a map, it’s difficult to decide which way to go.
+Simply looking at a map the trains in Switzerland, it’s difficult to decide which way to go.
 (I admit that I should have probably asked around a bit about our itinerary before boldly setting off for the mountains.)
 But, all the trails are clearly marked on the maps readily available at the stations so it is difficult to really get lost.

 When visiting Lake Lucerne, don’t miss the view of the lake from the water.
 The beauty of the surrounding mountains provides a spectacular 360-degree panorama with peaks in every direction.

 Switzerland Train Itinerary with Kids – Swiss Travel Pass Day 3 — A Day in Engelberg – Kid-Friendly Adventures with Globi at Brunni

 During our day at Brunni, the kids instantly became fans of the cartoon character, Globi, and we purchased all the English language books available.
 (There are dozens of books in German, but only 3 available in English at the time of our visit.)
 We found Globi theming on the massive playground at the Ristis cable car station, throughout a treasure hunt on the trail between Ristis and Brunnihütte, on the children’s menu at the restaurant at Ristis and even on a children’s ice cream that we purchased at a mountain hut.
 Globi is everywhere at Brunni!
 Of the eight mountaintop playground areas that we experienced in Europe in the summer of 2017, this one was by far the most fun for the kids.